Trains in Germany

 The slowest trains will take 3 h 3 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Direct train||Yes, there are 7 direct trains a day|

-Trains from Madrid to Salamanca cover the 109 miles (175 km) long trip taking on average 1 h 41 min with our travel partners like Renfe.
+Trains from Madrid to Salamanca cover the 109 miles (175 km) long route taking on average 1 h 41 min with our travel partners like Renfe.
 Normally, there are 7 trains operating per day, including direct services available.
-While the average ticket price for this journey costs around $30 (€24), you can find the cheapest train ticket for as low as $25 (€20).
+While the average ticket price for this trip costs around $29 (€24), you can find the cheapest train ticket for as low as $20 (€17).
 Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Salamanca.